theduyngx/cw20-test/contracts/atomic-swap/README.md

 reference it).
 The hash is a sha256-encoded 32-bytes long phrase.
 The timeout can be either time-based (seconds since midnight, January 1, 1970), or block height based.

+Note that it is not the smart contract's responsibility to ensure that the specific tokens in a swap agreement (BTC, ETH, etc.) are of their correct type, or that the amount offered does not equal to the amount agreed upon by either end.
+It is also not the contract's responsibility to release the tokens to the recipient, even if said recipient *forgets* passed due date (meaning no automatic protocol to release the tokens).

 ### Initiate & Lock
-* The initiator will initiate a swap by providing a hash of their secret preimage, and send some tokens (which will be locked on the contract until any other end passes this hash in to release and confirm swap), and set an expiration.
+* The initiator will initiate a swap by providing a hash of their secret preimage, and send some tokens (which will be locked on the contract until the recipient passes this hash in to confirm swap and release), and set an expiration.
 * Before this timeout, the recipient can, likewise, simply copy the initiator's hash and similarly create a swap offer to the initiator with the same hash.
+This will lock the recipient's tokens as well, where the only action left available is to either wait till expiration for a refund (see more in **Refund** segment), or release their tokens to the other end.
 * `Receive` in this implementation works identically to `Create`, though it is used specifically for Cw20 tokens, while `Create` is used for simple, native tokens.

 ### Release
 * At which point where both sides have locked their tokens (`Create` swap offers), comes the `Release` phase.
-By pubicizing the preimage, the initiator has enabled both parties to finally be able to release each other's tokens with said preimage.
+By publicizing the preimage, the initiator has enabled both parties to finally be able to release each other's tokens with said preimage.
 * We can think of the preimage as a password to unlock the frozen tokens.
 As such, the term 'release' refers to releasing the lock on smart contract for initiator's sent fund.
 This is the rationale behind the name Hash TimeOut Lock Contract (HTLC) for atomic swaps.
+* To reiterate, the only way to release the locked tokens is to either wait till expiration, or that the initiator agrees to publicize their preimage, which would only occur when the initiator agrees that the recipient's swap offer is valid.
+By doing so, `Release` may be executed, and the locked tokens will thus be transferred to their respective recipient.

 ### Refund
 * As discussed, once the balance has been sent to the atomic swap contract, it is locked up there.
 This provides a safety